1st-5th Grade Afterschool Program

 All staff are certified in first aid and CPR and exceed the qualifications of an EEC verified teacher.

 The 1st-5th grade program is located on the ground level of the Maria L. Baldwin School and has use of the community room, gym, music room, and cafeteria.
 We also use the Alden Playground (Tot Lot) and the shady back yard of 20 Sacramento Street as well as have permitted daily use of Sacramento Field.
-Students from Cambridge Public Schools (CPS) arrive by school bus to our location and are met and checked in by an afterschool staff member.
+Students from Cambridge Public Schools (CPS) arrive by school bus to our location and are met and checked in by an afterschool teacher.

 The afternoon begins with a healthy snack and a meeting where the afternoon activities are discussed.
 Children are offered two activity choices per day including outside play or gym games.
 Homework help is offered Mondays-Thursdays.
 The teaching staff create choices informed by the children’s interests as well as activities based on monthly and project-based curriculum themes.
 Teachers design developmentally appropriate activities for students grouped in 1st-2nd grades and 3rd-5th grades.
 Past themes have included: media, environmental issues, music, and food.
-Afterschool students will have the opportunity to take classes at the Maud Morgan Art Center with a 35% discount if they are enrolled in the afterschool on the same day.

 Baldwin arrival/CPS bus drop-off: 2:00 pm-3:30 pm